 Either consciously or unconsciously, mutual nourishment is how the entire Universe, the Great Chain of Being, is maintained — and indeed, how we (individually and collectively) gain energy or lose it.

-This year, I have suffered much.
+This past year, I have suffered much.

 And I’m increasingly aware of how I’ve brought suffering to others’ doors — always with the ‘best of intentions,’ of course.

-This year, I feel like Lent is observing me.
+Lately, I feel like Lent is observing me.